-Distribution: Distributed on both sides of the Cascades in Washington; British Columbia south to Oregon.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to northern California.

 Conservation Status: Not of concern